Jesuits: Notable members

-Notable Jesuits include missionaries, educators, scientists, artists, philosophers, and a pope.
+Jesuits include missionaries, educators, scientists, artists, philosophers, and a pope.
 Among many distinguished early Jesuits was Francis Xavier, a missionary to Asia who converted more people to Catholicism than anyone before, and Robert Bellarmine, a Doctor of the Church.
 José de Anchieta and Manuel da Nóbrega, founders of the city of São Paulo, Brazil, were Jesuit priests.
-Another famous Jesuit was Jean de Brébeuf, a French missionary who was martyred during the 17th century in what was once New France (now Québec) in Canada.
+Another famous Jesuit was Jean de Brébeuf, a French missionary who was martyred during the 17th century in New France, the part that became Ontario, in Canada.

 In Spanish America, José de Acosta wrote a major work on early Peru and New Spain with important material on indigenous peoples.
 In South America, Peter Claver was notable for his mission to African slaves, building on the work of Alonso de Sandoval.
 Francisco Javier Clavijero was expelled from New Spain during the Suppression of the Society of Jesus in 1767 and wrote an important history of Mexico during his exile in Italy.
-Eusebio Kino is renowned in the southwestern United States and northern Mexico (an area then called the Pimería Alta).
+Eusebio Kino is renowned in the southwestern United States and northern Mexico, then called the Pimería Alta.
 He founded numerous missions and served as the peace-bringer between the tribes and the government of New Spain.
 Antonio Ruiz de Montoya was an important missionary in the Jesuit reductions of Paraguay.

 Baltasar Gracián was a 17th-century Spanish Jesuit and baroque prose writer and philosopher.
 He was born in Belmonte, near Calatayud (Aragon).
-His writings, particularly El Criticón (1651–7) and Oráculo Manual y Arte de Prudencia ("The Art of Prudence", 1647) were lauded by Schopenhauer and Nietzsche.
+His writings, particularly El Criticón (1651–57) and Oráculo Manual y Arte de Prudencia ("The Art of Prudence", 1647) were lauded by Schopenhauer and Nietzsche.

 In Scotland, John Ogilvie, a Jesuit, is the nation's only post-Reformation saint.

 Gerard Manley Hopkins was one of the first English poets to use sprung verse.
-Anthony de Mello was a Jesuit priest and psychotherapist who became widely known for his books which introduced Westerners to the East Indian traditions of spirituality.
+Anthony de Mello was a Jesuit priest and psychotherapist who became recognized for his books which introduced Westerners to the East Indian traditions of spirituality.

+Dorothy Lawson was a recusant and patroness of the Society of Jesus, who met yearly at her home to discuss the mission in England after the English Reformation.

-Cardinal Jorge Bergoglio of Argentina was elected Pope Francis on 13 March 2013 and is the first Jesuit to be elected pope.
+Cardinal Jorge Bergoglio of Argentina was elected by conclave as Pope Francis on 13 March 2013, the first Jesuit to be elected pope.
+He served until his death in April 2025.

 The Feast of All Jesuit Saints and Blesseds is celebrated on 5 November.